spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 ## Queuing conversions

-By default, a conversion will be added to the queue that you've [specified in the configuration](/laravel-medialibrary/v10/installation-setup).
+By default, a conversion will be added to the connection and queue that you've [specified in the configuration](/laravel-medialibrary/v10/installation-setup).
 If you want your image to be created directly (and not on a queue) use `nonQueued` on a conversion.

 ```php
 // in your model